esito/dbmasker/README.md

 ### Generate the anonymization/masking program code ###

+Go to the [http://anonymizer.esito.no](http://anonymizer.esito.no) web, register a user and buy the wanted service, either free or payed for.

-Use the `hotelsample.ano` file as the **Anonymizer model File name** parameter to the service on [http://anonymizer.esito.no](https://anonymizer.esito.no/auth/dashboard/dbmasker).
-Ignore the **Root package** parameter (giving `example.anonymizer` package value) and press the **Download ZIP** button.
+Go to the DBmasker service on [http://anonymizer.esito.no/auth/dashboard/dbmasker](http://anonymizer.esito.no/auth/dashboard/dbmasker).
+Choose **SELECT A FILE** and use the `hotelsample.ano` file as the **Anonymizer model File name** parameter to the service.
+Ignore the **Root package** parameter (giving `example.anonymizer` package value) and press the **DOWNLOAD ZIP** button.

 ![DBmasker service](images/dbmaskerweb.png)

-Unpack the resulting zip to the java `hotelsample` project you downloaded/cloned from github.
-It unzips the generated source into the `src` folder and the `pom.xml` and `readme.md` to the hotelsample project root.
-Generated code is written to the `src/main` folder and it is regenerated each time the **DBmasker** service is used.
+Unpack the resulting zip to the java project you downloaded/cloned from github.
+Unzip the structure into the `hotelsample` folder.
+The `pom.xml` and `readme.md` will be copied to the `hotelsample` project root.
+Generated code is written to the `src` folder.
+It is regenerated each time the **DBmasker** service is used.
 Be aware of that customizations might be overwritten each time it is regenerated.
+The project `dbmasker-master/hotelsample` will look like this after unzip:

+    database/*
+	src/main/java/example/anonymizer/conversions/ParseDigits.java
+	src/main/java/example/anonymizer/distributions/MinPerParent.java
+	src/main/java/example/anonymizer/transformations/PostCodeGeneralization.java
+	src/main/java/example/anonymizer/Connect.ovr
+	src/main/resources/email.txt
+	src/main/resources/firstname.txt
+	src/main/resources/lastname.txt
+	src/main/resources/logo.txt
+	src/main/resources/town.txt
+	hotelsample.ano
+	config.properties
+	address_map.txt

 ## Prepare and setup ##

 ### Connect class ###

 The DBmasker **ANO** generator creates `hotelsample\src\main\java\example\anonymizer\Connect.java`, which connects to the database given by the `config.properties` file.
-In this example, we have to override the `Connect.java` with a user defined Connect which is available in `hotelsample\src\main\java\example\anonymizer` folder.
-Delete the Connect class in the `hotelsample\src-gen\main\java\example\anonymizer` folder from the zip before unzipping or unzip to an alternative folder.
+In this example, we have to override the `Connect.java` with a user defined Connect.
+Replace the content in `hotelsample\src\main\java\example\anonymizer\Connect.java` with the code below:

+    package example.anonymizer;

+    import java.sql.Connection;
+    import java.net.InetAddress;
+	import no.esito.anonymizer.ConfigUtil;
+	import no.esito.anonymizer.core.AbstractConnect;
+	import org.apache.derby.drda.NetworkServerControl;

+	public class Connect extends AbstractConnect{

+    	/**
+    	 * Factory method for Connection from the config.properties
+    	 * @return Connection
+    	 * @throws Throwable Connection exceptions
+    	 */
+    	public static Connection createDefaultConnection() throws Throwable {
+    	    return new Connect().makeConnection("",ConfigUtil.getConfig());
+    	}

+	    public NetworkServerControl nsc;

+    	@Override
+    	protected void checkNetworkService(String host, String port) throws Throwable {
+    	    if (nsc == null) {
+    	        InetAddress inet = InetAddress.getByName(host);
+    	        nsc = new NetworkServerControl(inet, Integer.parseInt(port));
+    	        nsc.start(null);
+    	        System.out.println("Starting Derby: "+ port);
+    	    }
+    	}
+	}

 ### Using Maven, edit pom.xml ###